verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Loophole-abusing monster
 - [ ] Fight through self-centred haze
 - [ ] It might be a problem, we don't know yet
-- [ ] What kind of browken monster hates music?
+- [ ] What kind of broken monster hates music?
 - [ ] Smash my dick with a hammer
 - [ ] [when someone calls you ugly]... and you're stupid.
 Don't we make a pair?
 Frankly, I'd be ugly rather than stupid.
 - [ ] New guy?
 I don't respect that smell.